omegasemantic/omegasemantic.github.io/_pages/vim.md

 But is this a stirring within?

 Said VIM to themselves, then: oh, what the hell
-The wedding is set to begin
+The preview is set to begin

 # ***